andikawilliam/Weatherandi/README.md

 ## Description
 This is a web based application that gives weather status for the given city.
-It is made of simple html, javascript, and jQuery.
+It is made of simple **html, javascript, and jQuery**.
 The weather data is retrieved from the DarkSky API.
 The Google API serves to provide latitude and longitude of a location, which is required by the DarkSky API.
-Finally properties of Bootstrap 4 is used.
+Finally, properties of Bootstrap 4 is used.

 ### Prerequisites